TimMcCool/PloudOS-API/README.rst

 PloudosAPI
 ==========

-Warning: This library is not fully working anymore and I'm not planning to fix it anytime soon.
+Warning: This library is deprecated.

 An API Wrapper to interact with ploudos.com
 -----------------------------------------------